con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 The thorough queller of intense affliction,
 Arriving at *saṃsāra*'s opposite shore,
-Wearing the crown of wisdom consecration,
+His crown the crown of wisdom consecration,
-With perfect buddhas as his ornaments, (84)
+His ornaments comprising perfect buddhas, (84)

 The soother of the pain of threefold pain,
-The ender of the trio[^85-1], ending free,
+The ender of the trio,[^85-1] ending free,
 Arriving at the threefold liberation,
 Completely free of every obscuration,
 Having achieved equality sky-like, (85)